Morozov-5F/raytracing-weekend/README.md

 # raytracing-weekend

-Simple path rendered written in modern C. Based on [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and [_Ray Tracing: The Next Week_](https://raytracing.github.io/books/RayTracingTheNextWeek.html) books by Peter Shirley.
+Simple path renderer written in modern C. Based on [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and [_Ray Tracing: The Next Week_](https://raytracing.github.io/books/RayTracingTheNextWeek.html) books by Peter Shirley.

 This project uses [PPM image format](https://en.wikipedia.org/wiki/Netpbm#PPM_example) to simplify image output routines.
 This is far from optimal but should work.